-If you are off to the Alps for the first time or would like to brush up on skills and fitness for a return visit – then come on an alpine training weekend.
+Our Uk Alpine Training Weekends are designed for people planning to visit the Alps for the first time, or those wanting to brush up on skills and fitness for a return visit.
 They are the ideal way to make your alpine trip both safer and more successful.
-On all courses the emphasis is on covering as much mountain terrain as possible, incorporating formal skills training into real days out on the hill.
-This makes an ideal training weekend for our Mont Blanc week and other intro/intermediate level Alpine courses.
+Based in North Wales, the emphasis is on covering as much mountain terrain as possible, incorporating formal skills training into real days out on the hill.
+This makes an ideal training weekend for our introductory and intermediate level Alpine trips and courses.

-This course caters for all levels.
 To take part you should be at Fitness Level 2 and minimum Tech Level 1 (see our Fitness/Experience guidelines below).
-Previous climbing ropework skills are necessary if you plan to head out to the Alps on your own, but this is not essential if you are coming on one of our own alpine trips – as further training will be provided when you are in the Alps.
+If you plan to head out to the Alps on your own, then previous climbing ropework skills are necessary – but if you are coming on one of our own alpine trips this is not essential, as further training will be provided when you are in the Alps.

 Included in price